irdteamhk/HKIRD-technical-assessment-2023/README.md

 Hello and congratulations on making it to this stage of the interview process with the HKIRD team!
 We believe in a hands-on approach to assess the skills and knowledge of our potential candidates.
 This assessment will provide an opportunity for you to showcase your expertise.

 Below are the instructions for the tasks you need to complete.
 Please read them carefully and ensure all requirements are met.
+There are two parts the assessment.

+# Assessment Part 1: Data Analysis, Machine Learning Model Training and Container Deployment

-## Part 1: Data Handling and Model Training
+## 1(a): Data Handling and Model Training

 ### Requirements: